HPTR/periodic-table/README.md

 This was a challenge set by the coaches at _nology.
 It was designed to include the use of HTML, CSS, and other areas of learning up to this point.

-The challenge was to recreate this periodic:
+The challenge was to recreate this periodic table:

 ![Challenge Image](./images/challenge.png)